warrenshea/notes/dev.es6-foreveryone!.online-course.md

     ```javascript
     //equal $.getJSON or $.ajax
     const posts = fetch(url);
-    //^queues up the search immediately but doesn't store it in variable, stoes a promise
+    //^queues up the search immediately but doesn't store it in variable, stores a promise

     posts
       .then(data => data.json())